RenzoTejada/tipo-comprobante-pago/README.txt

 Payment Receipt for Peru where the option to choose bill or Invoice or others is added.

-You will find this same information in the readme.txt of the plugin and on our website https://renzotejada.com

 == Description ==

 Payment Receipt for Peru where the option to choose bill or Invoice or others is added.